wikimedia-enterprise/wme-sdk-go/example/streaming/README.md

 date_published (string date in RFC3339): timestamp when this event was published to the partition it belongs to.
 ```

-While consuming the articles, we record either:
+While consuming the articles, we record for each partition either:
 ```
 partition -> latest offset consumed partition -> latest date_published consumed